Brian Bassett and TheJetsBlog.com

 I am not a Jets ‘insider’ in any way, shape or form … not to say that I wouldn’t jump at the chance!
 Most of the information that I gather is second-hand, most likely just like yourself.
 I do get lucky enough on occasion to interview players and such, get the odd scoop, but that’s rare.
 I approach the team and informing readers from a fan-first perspective analyzing the team and the media around the team.
 If you have issues or disagree with anything I write or say, I’m glad to hear your thoughts.

-Second, I think that chasing the same story day in and out, exacerbating the issue can become tedious for the reader as well as the subject.
+Second, I think that chasing the same story day in and out and exacerbating the issue can become tedious for the reader as well as the subject.

 Third, there’s always something to write about regarding the Jets, sometimes one has to look a little harder or be a little more creative.